-- Increase the sweetness of the fruit;
+- Increase the sweetness of the fruit

-- Decrease the bitterness and astringency of the fruit;
+- Decrease the bitterness and astringency of the fruit

-- Soften the fruit, allowing it to be eaten more easily.
+- Soften the fruit, allowing it to be eaten more easily

-Green PapayaPapaya in all its forms is deliciously sweet and refreshing.
-Papayas, including that of the green variety, are laiden with antioxidant nutrients such as carotenes, vitamin C, flavonoids, B vitamins, Folate, pantothenic acid and the minerals, potassium and magnesium.
+Papaya in all its forms is deliciously sweet and refreshing.
+Papayas, including that of the green variety, are laden with antioxidant nutrients such as carotenes, vitamin C, flavonoids, B vitamins, folate, pantothenic acid and the minerals potassium and magnesium.
 They also contain a high amount of fibre and the digestive enzyme papain.

 Unripened green papaya may be used to treat:

-The enzyme papain found in unripened papaya is reported to relieve symptoms of gastric juice deficiency, excess digestive mucus, intestinal irritation and dyspepsia.
+- Digestive Disorders; The enzyme papain found in unripened papaya is reported to relieve symptoms of gastric juice deficiency, excess digestive mucus, intestinal irritation and dyspepsia.

-Unripe papaya can relieve the swelling and inflammation of wounds, as well as reducing the severity of symptoms of other skin disorders such as acne and psoriasis.
+- Skin Disorders; Unripe papaya can relieve the swelling and inflammation of wounds, as well as reducing the severity of symptoms of other skin disorders such as acne and psoriasis.
 It has also been anecdotally reported as a natural exfoliant that decreases skin pigmentation and other brown spots.

 Green mangoes are a rich source of starch and offer many medicinal qualities derived from the astringent, acidic qualities of the fruit.
-It's sour taste is due to the presence of oxalic, citric, malic and succinic acids, and its also rich in other antioxidant nutrients such as Pectin, Vitamin C, Niacin, B1 and B2
+The sour taste is due to the presence of oxalic, citric, malic and succinic acids, and it is also rich in other antioxidant nutrients such as pectin, Vitamin C, niacin and the vitamins B1 and B2.

 Unripened, green mangoes may be used to treat:

-Diarrhea, dysentery, piles, morning sickness, dyspepsia, indigestion and constipation may also be relieved after eating an unripened mango.
+- Digestive Disorders: Diarrhea, dysentery, piles, morning sickness, dyspepsia, indigestion and constipation may also be relieved after eating an unripened mango.
 Make sure to chose one in which the seed is not fully formed and add honey to taste.

-Green mangoes contain acids that stimulate the secretion of bile and act as intestinal antiseptic.
+- Bilious Disorders: Green mangoes contain acids that stimulate the secretion of bile and act as intestinal antiseptic.
 This prevents bacteria from decomposing, toning the liver, keeping the system healthy.

 Excessive consumption (more than 1-2/day) of green mangoes may lead throat irritation, indigestion, dysentery and abdominal colic.
 Water should also be avoided after eating a green mango because it coagulates the sap and makes it more irritant.

 Many people don't even know about unripened green tomatoes, and the different taste they offer to their red counterparts.
-They are calorie poor, high in vitamin C, vitamin A, Lycopene and beta-carotene.
+They are calorie poor, high in vitamin C, vitamin A, lycopene and beta-carotene.